-Not so very long ago, new car dealership service directors could count on seeing their service customers multiple times per year.
+Not so very long ago, new car dealership service directors could count on seeing their customers for car maintenance services multiple times per year.
 Between the occasional warranty related repair and three or four oil changes, dealerships were able to keep their service bays full, their technicians busy, and their bottom lines healthy.
 Needless to say, the rate of change today is faster than ever before.

 As vehicle quality continues to improve, warranty revenue remains in decline.
 Adding to the challenge, those three or four oil change visits may now very well be only two (or less) visits per year, making the 3,000 mile/ three month oil change visit a relic of the past.
-The good news is that new car dealerships have distinct competitive advantages over all other service providers in the marketplace.
-Educating your customers about scheduled maintenance, providing additional value-added benefits to ensure customer loyalty, and implementing a comprehensive multi-point inspection process will help ensure that your dealership service department remains the exclusive provider of each of your customer’s automotive service needs.
+The good news is that new car dealerships have distinct competitive advantages over all other car maintenance services providers in the marketplace.
+Educating your customers about scheduled maintenance, providing additional value-added benefits to ensure customer loyalty, and implementing a comprehensive multi-point inspection process will help ensure that your dealership service department remains the exclusive provider of each of your customer’s car maintenance services needs.

 Educate Your Customers